-Let’s assume your company granted a stock option to an employee to purchase 1,000,000 shares with a strike price of $1.00 per share, which vest evenly over four years.
+Let’s assume your company granted a stock option to an employee to purchase 1 million shares with a strike price of $1.00 per share, which vest evenly over 4 years.
 However, the strike price should have been $1.50 per share.
 Assume the following:

-- FMV of shares four years later, when shares are fully vested, is $5.00 per share.
+- FMV of shares 4 years later, when shares are fully vested, is $5.00 per share.

-What is the impact of noncompliance with Section 409A at the end of each of the next four years?
+What is the impact of noncompliance with Section 409A at the end of each of the next 4 years?

-If Section 409A is violated, the employee must recognize ordinary income for the fair market value that is excess of the strike price, a 20 percent penalty tax on the compensation and interest.
+If Section 409A is violated, the employee must recognize ordinary income for the FMV that is excess of the strike price, a 20% penalty tax on the compensation and interest.
 Further, any appreciation in the fair market value of the option in subsequent years will be recognized with accruing penalty and interest from the date of vesting.
 As shown above, the company also has reporting and withholding obligations.

 While 409A is an IRS code section, the IRS may not even audit a private company related to this matter.
 However, this is not a reason for companies to disregard the importance of 409A.

-Are you putting a stock option plan in place?
-Unsure if your existing options comply with Section 409A?
-Contact Mitchell Kopelman at email@example.com.
+Do you have a stock option plan?
+Unsure whether your options comply with Section 409A?

 Any tax advice contained in this communication (including any attachments) is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or under any state or local tax law or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.
 Please do not hesitate to contact us if you have any questions regarding the matter.